-‘The Sun’, South side of St Paul's Churchyard, London; cabinet maker (fl.1699-d.
+‘The Sun’, south side of St Paul's Churchyard, London; cabinet maker (fl.1699-d.
 1753)

 The most significant commission known to have been undertaken by Belchier was for John Meller at Erddig, Wales, a house which he acquired in 1716.
 He used Simon Yorke, his nephew, as his agent in London to order and supervise the furnishing of the house, which passed to him in 1723 on the death of his uncle.
 The most impressive piece of furniture in the house is the State Bed which was purchased in 1720.
 The bed frame with its carved and gilt gesso work is possibly by Belchier, the upholstery work being undertaken by a ‘Mr Hunt’, probably John Hutt, a tradesman whose workshops were also in St Paul's Churchyard.
 The eagles’ heads on the tester of the bed closely compare with those on gilt pier glasses supplied in 1723 and 1726 at £36 and £50 respectively for the two best bedchambers.

 A pair of gilt girandoles with glass arms were supplied by Belchier on 25 August 1724 at a cost of £14 each.
 Apart from the bed and mirrors, a glass-topped table with the arms of John Meller supplied by Belchier on 6 June 1726 also survives in the house.
 These items are part of the substantial commissions placed with Belchier at this period.
 His bill covering November 1722 to January 1726 amounted to £262 12s.
 At the same period as he was working on furnishings for Erddig, he received orders for glass for St. Paul's Cathedral.
 Accounts dated December 1724 to January 1725 record the supplying of 8 glasses 25 inches square at £8, and 27 others 25 by 18 inches at 16s each (£21 12s).
 Two fine japanned desks and bookcase at Erddig are often attributed to Belchier, although they are undocumented.
 Similar desks and bookcases are often attributed to Belchier on the strength of this association.

-Regular customers in the 1730s and 40s were the Purefoy family of Shalston, Bucks.
+Regular customers in the 1730s and 40s were the Purefoy family of Shalston, Buckinghamshire.
 A letter survives from Elizabeth Purefoy dated 11 January 1735 regarding the supply of ‘a glass in a gold frame’.
 The details provided suggest that this was a chimney glass which was still present in the house in 1950.
 It was charged at £3 16s.
 By a letter dated 8 February 1743 an order was sent for ‘a round neat light mahogany folding table with four legs, two of them to draw out and hold up ye ffolds’.
 Henry Purefoy, Elizabeth's son, recorded on 18 July 1749 the receipt of an artist's or architect's table for which £3 10s was paid.
 Of other commissions little is known.
 Two receipts survive written on trade bills and show that a varied trade was carried on.
 Items recorded on them include a ‘tea box’, ‘a Claw table with two tops’, ‘A Round Board’ and a mahogany chest of drawers.

-Bill from John Belchier at ye Sun on the South side of St. Pauls near Doctors-Commons 'Recd of Sam Bennet Five Pounds Ten Shillings for a Mahogany Chest of Drawers London the 2d June 1741 by Me R Belchier' [Heal,28.9], 1741. © The Trustees of the British Museum
+Bill from John Belchier at ye Sun on the South side of St. Pauls near Doctors-Commons 'Recd of Sam Bennet Five Pounds Ten Shillings for a Mahogany Chest of Drawers London the 2d June 1741 by Me R Belchier', 1741 [Heal,28.9]. © The Trustees of the British Museum

 The death of John Belchier announced in the London Evening Post on 23 March 1753, described him as ‘for many years past a very eminent cabinetmaker aged near 70 at his house in St. Paul's Churchyard’.
 He was also stated to be kinsman of William Belchier, one of the MPs for the borough of Southwark.
 His successor at the sign of ‘The Sun’, was his former apprentice, Thomas Atkinson.

-Source: DEFM; Joiners’ Company archives; Gilbert, Marked London Furniture (1996); Bowett, English Furniture from Charles II to George II (2001).
+Source: DEFM; Joiners’ Company archives; Gilbert, Pictorial Dictionary of Marked London Furniture 1700-1840 (1996); Bowett, English Furniture from Charles II to George II (2001).